Kanye West Alleges Adidas Is Selling 'Fake' Yeezy Designs, Claims Company Is Suing Him For $250M

 He continued,

 Kanye was apparently so befuddled by the audacity of Adidas that he even uploaded a video so people could hear it from his mouth.
-In the video, he expanded on the brand reportedly suing him for $250,000,000 and alleged that he’s not being paid for the new releases.
+In the video, he expanded on the brand reportedly suing him for $250 million and alleged that he’s not being paid for the new releases.

 -